Ayu sweetfish: Human uses

-Ayu is an edible fish, mostly consumed in East Asia.
-Its flesh has a distinctive, sweet flavour with "melon and cucumber aromas".
-It is consequently highly prized as a food fish.
+The ayu is highly prized for its flavour, mostly consumed in East Asia.
+Its flesh is distinctively sweet, with "melon and cucumber aromas".
 The main methods for obtaining ayu are by means of fly fishing, by using a fish trap, and by fishing with a decoy which is known as ayu-no-tomozuri in Japan.
 The decoy is a living ayu placed on a hook, which swims when immersed into water.
 It provokes the territorial behavior of other ayu, which assault the "intruder" and get caught.

-Japanese fishers also catch it using cormorant fishing.
-On the Nagara River where Japanese cormorants (Phalacrocorax capillatus) are used by the fishermen, the fishing season draws visitors from all over the world.
+The ayu is also caught by cormorant fishing.
+The practice on the Nagara River, where Japanese cormorants (Phalacrocorax capillatus) are used, draws visitors from all over the world.
 The Japanese cormorants, known in Japanese as umi-u (ウミウ, "sea-cormorant"), are domesticated birds trained for this purpose.
 The bird catches the ayu, stores it in its crop, and delivers it to the fishermen.

 Ayu is also fished commercially, and captive juveniles are raised in aquaculture before being released into rivers for sport fishing.

-A common method of preparing ayu and other small fish in Japan is to skewer it in such a way so that its body forms a wave, making it look as though it is swimming.
+In Japanese cuisine, a common method of preparing ayu (among other small fish) is to fold their bodies in a wave-like "swimming" shape, then skewer.
+The fish is then grilled with salt over charcoal to preserve the natural flavor of the fish.